 Hi!
-My name is… Tanaza
+My name is… Tanaza!

 Press play to listen to the article.

-Yes, naming is hard: the name must reflect the corporate brand’s perception, the brand image that you want to create and also, it should be easy to remember and pronounce.
+When companies develop new products, they face the hard step of taking a product naming decision.
+Yes, giving a name to a product is hard.
+The name must reflect the corporate brand perception, the brand image you want to create, and it should be easy to remember and pronounce.
 It’s not something that you choose in a matter of seconds.

+The new cloud-based platform is called Tanaza.
 Why?
-Because it’s the best representation of who we are as a company and of what we’re trying to do in the wireless industry.
+Simply it’s the best representation of who we are as a company and what we’re trying to do in the wireless industry.

-We’re struggling (or “Tanaz-ing”?) to bring software and hardware disaggregation in the wireless industry, and we’re doing it with our cloud-based wireless access controller (app.tanaza.com) and with our operating system TanazaOS, which allows communication between the devices and the cloud.
+We’re struggling (or “Tanaz-ing”?) to bring software and hardware disaggregation in the wireless industry, and we are doing it with our cloud-based wireless access controller and with our operating system TanazaOS, the operating system (OS) that runs on WiFi devices allows them to be controlled through our new platform from the cloud.

 For more details about our “struggle” for software and hardware disaggregation, read my previous article.
 If you want to “join the army,” get in touch or wait for further news, as we will publish more in the next few months about our activities to bring disaggregation in the networking market.

 The old Tanaza platform is now called Tanaza Classic

 But… what about the “old” platform?
 We are still in love with it, and we know that many people are as well.
 Everything in the old platform will remain the same, and all functionalities will remain operational, but that product has been renamed “Tanaza Classic.”

 You may have noticed that our website https://www.tanaza.com was recently updated to reflect this change.